 Latino/Hispanic culture is part of North and South America, Central America, the Caribbean, and Spain.
-This list is a small selection of books on this subject.

 Luis J. Rodriguez, Poet Laureate of Los Angeles 2014 - 2016, bravely, boldly recounts his life as a young Chicano gang member in East Los Angeles, with all of the violence, sadness and hopelessness that were part of that life.
 He found a way out, through education and has made it his mission to help others.

 The comic artist Pere Joan Riera, aka Pere Joan, is known for his underground comics which satirize politics and social customs.
 LAPL owns several children's picture books that he has illustrated.

 Judith Baca, American Chicana artist and activist, created the world’s longest mural, the Great Wall of Los Angeles, inspired by Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozco.

 One of modern Cuba's major writers, Arenas holds back little in this candid autobiography.
 Originally a young guerrilla fighter with Castro, he then spent 20 years in prison under the regime he had supported.
 Finally making his way to the United State he fought a more desperate battle with AIDS.

 While covering the 1986 Philippine Revolution, Puerto Rican journalist Luisita Lopez Torregrosa falls in love with another writer, Elizabeth.
 The love affair is overwhelming and changes Torregrosa's life forever.

 The name of our city, Los Angeles, is a shortened version of El Pueblo de Nuestra Señora la Reina de los Ángeles.
 This books explores other place-names with roots in Spanish.